 In order for a student to be considered a participant, the student's test score must meet the minimum requirements for a sufficient response.
-Students must attempt six or more items to meet this requirement.
+Students must attempt six or more items to meet the requirement for minimum participation.

-Not all students will complete assigned tests.
+Not all students will begin or complete assigned tests.
 Participation codes are used to provide an explanation as to why a student did not participate in an assigned test, or why a student participated in a test in a non-standard way.
 Situations where students may not have taken assigned tests include the following, and should be indicated by the appropriate participation code (see appendix A):

-- Student's parent or guardian requested parental exclusion (204), - Student refused to test (106), - Student had an unanticipated health emergency (107), - Student is an English Learner (EL) and enrolled in the school after April 15th of the current school year (103), - Student did not complete course instruction (108), - Course instruction was not provided (109), - Student already took the test in a previous year (110), - The student encountered a test system interruption and was unable to complete the test (208), - USBE Excused (111; Requires USBE authorization), or, - Student is a Foreign Exchange Student (no participation code required).
+- Student's parent or guardian requested parental exclusion (204), - Student refused to test (106), - Student had an unanticipated health emergency (107), - Student is an English Learner (EL) and enrolled in the school after April 15th of the current school year (103), - The student encountered a test system interruption and was unable to complete the test (208), (Requires USBE authorization) - USBE Excused (111; Requires USBE authorization), or, - Student is a Foreign Exchange Student (no participation code required).

-In most cases, if a student's test meets the criteria for a sufficient response, but a participation code indicates that the student did not participate, the student's test is re-coded as Standard Participation (participation code 200, see Appendix A) and is included in the participation rate for the school.
+In most cases, if a student's test meets the criteria for a sufficient response, but a participation code indicates that the student did not participate, the student's test is re-coded as Standard Participation (participation code 200, see Appendix A) and is included in the participation rate and accountability calculations for the school.
 Cases where this practice is not used and exclude students from being counted in participation include:

-- The student has a valid test score, but the student's participation code indicates the student's parent or guardian requested parental exclusion, - A student's participation code indicates the student did not test AND the student's test does not meet the criteria for a sufficient response, - A student does not meet the requirements for a sufficient response and their participation code indicates standard or accommodated participation, then the students test is re-coded as 'did not test' (101), - The student transfers to another school before or during the testing window before the school had a reasonable opportunity to administer the assessment (112) but has a sufficient response.
+- The student has a valid test score, but the student's participation code indicates the student's parent or guardian requested parental exclusion, - A student's participation code indicates the student did not test AND the student's test does not meet the criteria for a sufficient response, - The student transfers to another school before or during the testing window before the school had a reasonable opportunity to administer the assessment (112) but has a sufficient response.